Hola-Prime-Discount-Code/.github/profile/README.md

 ---

-## 🔓 Reduce Your Startup Cost with INVEST
+## 🔓 Reduce Your Startup Cost with INVEST20

 Hola Prime challenge fees start from just $48 for a $5,000 Pro Two-Step evaluation — already among the most competitive in the industry.
-With the discount code **INVEST**, you cut that cost by a further 20%, making it even easier to get started with one of the fastest-paying, most transparent prop firms operating in 2026.
+With the discount code **INVEST20**, you cut that cost by a further 20%, making it even easier to get started with one of the fastest-paying, most transparent prop firms operating in 2026.

 Lower upfront cost means less financial pressure, a clearer head, and more focus on trading your strategy with precision.